MRtrix3/mrtrix3/docs/reference/commands/dwi2mask.rst

 Options
 -------

-Options for turning 'dwi2mask trace' into an iterative algorithm
+Options for turning "dwi2mask trace" into an iterative algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **-iterative** (EXPERIMENTAL) Iteratively refine the weights for combination of per-shell trace-weighted images prior to thresholding

 - **-max_iters** Set the maximum number of iterations for the algorithm (default: 10)

-Options specific to the 'trace' algorithm
+Options specific to the "trace" algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **-shells bvalues** Comma-separated list of shells used to generate trace-weighted images for masking